Treatments for Sore Nipples

 Medihoney

 Medihoney is said to penetrate biofilms and be antibacterial, including against methicillin resistant Staphylococcus aureus (MRSA).
 Medihoney is not the usual food grade honey it is a medical grade honey product made from Leptospermum plant species.
 Botulism spores may be present in normal honey and honey is not recommended for babies under 12 months of age.
-Marsha Walker IBCLC reports that anecdotally Medihoney is thought helpful for healing sore nipples and states that it has been treated to remove botulism spores.30 However check with your health professional on the advisability of using this product if you have a baby younger than 12 months.
+Marsha Walker IBCLC reports that anecdotally Medihoney is thought helpful for healing sore nipples and states that it has been treated to remove botulism spores.24 You can check with your health professional on the advisability of using this product if you have any concerns and a baby younger than 12 months.

 Peppermint

 Peppermint is thought to help skin heal and have antibacterial and anti-inflammatory qualities (Walker, 2013).
-Two studies found that using topical peppermint water on the nipples resulted in less cracked nipples than using expressed breast milk.3132 Another study found less cracked nipples when using peppermint gel compared to lanolin or a placebo33 while another found peppermint to be similar to using lanolin/dexpanthenol creams 34.
-For the latest information on the safety of using peppermint containing preparations on the nipple, see the entries for peppermint at e-lactancia and LactMed who both recommend removing peppermint preparations from nipples before each breastfeed.
+A 2024 systematic review and meta analysis of 11 studies found peppermint was helpful to reduce nipple trauma.25 For the latest information on the safety of using peppermint containing preparations on the nipple, see the entries for peppermint at e-lactancia and LactMed who both recommend removing peppermint preparations from nipples before each breastfeed.

 Commercial nipple creams